"Outbound" Dan Human has been drinking out of streams, ponds, and puddles for several years on various backpacking and paddling trips.

 I discovered neck knives over fifteen years ago while at a French and Indian War reenactment in Oswego.
 I purchased a small hand forged patch knife that sat tightly in a rawhide sheath and came with a long lanyard to wear around the neck.
 As I camped and trekked in my traditional longhunter garb quite often then, I found how quickly the neck knife was to deploy.
 In fact I used the smaller knife much more often than the one in my sash.

 Soon, I found that present day knife makers still made neck knives using modern materials.
 Besides superior steel, these knives differ from their antique counterparts in the sheath retention system.
 Modern neck knife sheaths are made of a hard molded plastic like Kydex, which holds the knife upside down until tugged.
 My first neck knife and one that I still carry, mainly because I bought three, was the Cold Steel Para Edge.
-I carried one of those knives on my thru-hike of the Appalachian Trail and once it even saved my life, for more on that Check out "Crossing the Gully: An Adirondack Adventure."
+I carried one of those knives on my thru-hike of the Appalachian Trail and once it even saved my life.
 Today, I own an assortment of neck knives from Cold Steel, CRKT, Boker, and Esee.

 Sheath Knives for Backpacking